Is Blogging Dead? The Truth About Blogging

-The content on a blog is evergreen
+2. The Content on a Blog is Evergreen

 You create an amazing bit of content and it consistently gets read, consistently brings you traffic and consistently brings people to your products or services if you have them.

 The amazing content that you put so many hours into creating, actually gets read, and read again, and again.

 You have to be prepared to be in it for the long-run with blogging.
 You can’t have a few good weeks and quit after seeing no results.

 If you want long-term sustainable growth in your online business and you want to create that safety net, then a blog can do that for you.

 We don’t own social media and also with a blog, you don’t have access to the people who visit which is why if you want to keep communicating, you need to grab their email.

 You can openly advertise your freebie on your blog and also create blog posts around your freebie, giving them a sort of teaser to what they can expect when signing up.

 If they see you have a blog and lots of content within your niche, you are much more of an authority within the field and your customers, clients & readers are more likely to purchase with you.

 But for online business owners who have products or services, quite often they don’t see the potential to make any extra money from their blog and I’m here to tell you that you absolutely can.

 Google AdSense is one of the most popular ad programs because you don’t need a certain amount of traffic to join, but you will also make very little money.

 Brand sponsorships are another way to earn some big money.
 Again, think of your favourite services and products, start to interact with them on social media and then you can pitch to them!

 Those were the top reasons why you should seriously think about creating and growing a blog and the reason why blogging is not dead.
-If you have any questions, don’t hesitate to comment below.
+If you have any questions, don’t hesitate to comment below!

 Other articles you will love:

-- Guide to Creating a Travel Blog in 2021
+- Guide to Creating a Travel Blog in 2023

 - Pinterest SEO: Which Pinterest Keywords You Should Use